 When I was a child, we did not have videogames available at home.
 If we wanted to play videogames, we had to go to the arcades.
 And there were not many of them anyway.

-So, what is a kid got to do if he does not like sports?
+So, what has a kid got to do if he does not like sports?
 Well, sit down in the park and make cool drawings.

 You might not think so much of it today, but in those times, knowing how to make cool drawings was something that really made you popular in school.
 Everybody knew you for that and you always had requests.
 It was up to you to do them or not, of course, as it was very unlikely that someone would pay you for them.